maristi/mightyclient/wiki/overview.md

 For details not covered in this document, you can refer to the well-documented source code, the demo app and the unit tests.

+The code is licensed under Apache 2.0 license.

 ## Structure ##